 A merle color Great Dane like Axel is a cross between a "black drape"—essentially a Dane with a black saddle pattern over a white coat and a harlequin.
 Reportedly, Axel's father was a high strung and shy kind of guy—The Great Dane Rescue believed that Axel may come by some of his idiosyncrasies honestly, inheriting some of his tense temperament from his dad The hope is that with a consistent environment, familiar caretakers and minimal surprises that may have contributed to his feeling intimidated or threatened, Axel will thrive at Home for Life®.
 So far, so good!

-Although only age two, he prefers the company of calmer dogs so we introduced him to the bachelor gang in Pickles' group—Patches a scruffy-faced Glen of Imaal/PBGV mix, Theo the Doberman mix, Tony, a street dog from the nation of India, and Pickles himself.
+Although only age two, he prefers the company of calmer dogs so we introduced him to the bachelor gang in Pickles' group—Patches a scruffy-faced Glen of Imaal/PBGV mix, Theo the Doberman mix, and Pickles himself.
 It's been a great group, and the other dogs have welcomed Axel who has become part of the sanctuary as if he's always been at Home for Life®.
 Axel lives with the "Pickles" group in a large townhouse with an attached large outdoor run and he already has figured out the dog door to go in and out by simply watching his new friends.

 We've been able to give him a free run of the townhouse and run but at night Axel retires to his very own crate, a giant confabulation which he brought with him from his old home to help with his transition.

 There's a place in the world for everyone, a place that can be called home.
 It is a place where even when life seems at a dead end, a dog, like Axel, can find the stability and safety for a new beginning.
 Axel is Home for Life®.

 Learn more by watching our two Facebook videos by clicking on the following links:

 "Life's a Ball" featuring Axel and his townhouse mates.